lh0x00/lh/README.md

-# lh
+# ~

-my interesting notes and rules
+These will be notes, norms or something interesting that is kept throughout my continuous learning journey.